 - sunny sector, mainly open slopes.
 Blue and green runs back to Montgenevre and a blue run to Claviere.

 For beginners there is a fine selection of convenient gentle nursery slopes for skiing in Montgenevre with reliable snow at the foot of the north facing area.
 Progression to longer runs could not be easier with a very easy blue starting at Les Anges, leading on to a green.
 Skiing in Montgenevre is not a problem for beginners.

-Montgenevre created a new area in 2010 dedicated to families & beginners.
+Montgenevre has an area dedicated to families & beginners.
 50 000m ² situated on the snow front in the heart of Montgenevre village.
 This is secured and the area is composed of travelator, a free ski lift (La Durance)

 , a snow garden…